SanShiv1312/Notes-Manoj/MariaDB/README.md

 Here, In third line we haven't passed registerNo data.
 So, the tuple is not inserted into the table

 #### UNIQUE
-`UNIQUE` Constarint will allow duplication in the specified column and shows warning
+`UNIQUE` Constraint will allow duplication in the specified column and shows warning
 ```sql
 MariaDB [dbms_sample]> CREATE TABLE student1 (name char(25), registerNumber int UNIQUE);
 Query OK, 0 rows affected (0.749 sec)